Friday, 21 April 2017

 Friday, 17 March 2017

-Prima facie, integrated information theory (IIT) theory is utterly Cartesian; at least at one level.
+At a prima facie level, integrated information theory (IIT) is utterly Cartesian.
 Sure, it's Cartesianism in a contemporary scientific and philosophical guise; though Cartesian nonetheless.
 This isn't to say that IIT simply reasserts, for example, the Cogito or Descartes' seemingly deductive style of reasoning.
 Though, despite that, the Cogito etc. can also be said to be resurrected in contemporary terms in IIT.
 However, Descartes moved from (his) mind and journeyed to his body and then to the external world.
-IIT moves from consciousness to neuroscience.
+IIT moves from consciousness to the brain.
 At least as viewed from one angle.
 1

 On one hand, IIT inverts many 20th century (Anglo-American) ways of dealing with consciousness in that it's said that it moves from consciousness to arrive at the physical (rather than starting with the physical in order to attempt to arrive at consciousness).
-It can also be that IIT moves to the physical only after it has got its Cartesian house in order (so to speak).
+It can also be that IIT moves to the physical only after it's got its Cartesian house in order.

 The Cogito, of course, was the starting point of Descartes' enterprise.

-On the other hand, what is certainly not Cartesian is that it's also said (or implied) that IIT begins with neuroscience and then journeys to consciousness.
+On the other hand, what is certainly not Cartesian is that it's also said (or implied) that IIT begins with neuroscience/the brain and then journeys to consciousness.
 This, of course, directly contradicts what was said in the last paragraph.